 The Comparative Candidate Survey (CCS) is a joint multi-national project with the goal of collecting data on candidates running for national parliamentary elections in different countries using a common core questionnaire to allow for cross-country comparison.
 Data collection comprises surveys among candidates as well as relevant context information concerning the constituency of the candidate and the political system at large.

 Partly as a result of recent changes in the functioning of political parties as intermediaries between citizens and the state, individual candidates – their activities, attitudes and beliefs – have become a most attractive and promising research object.
 To respond to this growing importance CCS surveys parliamentary candidates at national legislative elections in as many different countries as possible.

-The core CCS candidate questionnaire, which can be downloaded from the left of this page, focuses on the relationships between the candidate, the party and the voters.
-Campaigning is a major topic in this core questionnaire, but other domains like recruitment and carrier patterns, issues and ideology, and democracy and representation are also developed.
+The core CCS candidate questionnaire focuses on the relationships between the candidate, the party and the voters.
+Campaigning is a major topic in this core questionnaire, but other domains like recruitment and carrier patterns, issues and ideology, and democracy and representation are also included in the questionnaire.

-Colleagues who are interested in conducting a survey in their country among the candidates standing for office in an upcoming first-order legislative election are warmly welcomed to apply to join the CCS.
-It is easy to become a member.
-Just be in contact with project coordinator Hermann Schmitt, using the email address found at the top of this page.
-However, please note that our data sharing agreement requires that you deliver a valid dataset before you will be able to access the datasets provided by others.
+Colleagues who are interested in conducting a survey in their country among the candidates standing for office in an upcoming legislative election are warmly welcomed to apply to join the CCS.
+It is easy to become a member, just contact firstname.lastname@example.org.